 - Stroke – If you are experiencing other symptoms of a stroke, seek immediate emergency medical attention.

 - BPPV – Benign paroxysmal positional vertigo is the most common cause of vertigo.
-In this case, vertigo is caused by movements of the head.
+In this case, the false sense of spinning is due to the movements of the head.

 Finding Natural Relief from Vertigo